telerik/maui-docs/controls/treeview/xamarin-migration.md

 # Migrating the TreeView from Xamarin to .NET MAUI

-Overall, Telerik .NET MAUI TreeView control is a complete new control with new API and improvements.
+The Telerik UI for .NET MAUI TreeView control has been designed and built from the ground up as a completely new control with a new API and significant improvements over its Xamarin counterpart.

+The tables in the following sections list the differences between the APIs of the Xamarin.Forms TreeView and .NET MAUI TreeView.

 ## Migrating the Namespaces